cloud-village/ctfd-infra/README.md

 ![CTFd on AWS](image/04a30368-9e4c-4823-ab2c-787073103c3a_200x200.png)

-Build yourself some infra to run [`ctfd` v3.3.0](https://github.com/CTFd/CTFd/releases/tag/3.3.0) in AWS.
+Build yourself some serverless infra to run [`ctfd` v3.3.0](https://github.com/CTFd/CTFd/releases/tag/3.3.0) in AWS.

 ## Requirements
 - `terraform` (this was built and tested with v0.15.4)